DonovanAdrian/Gifty/README.md

 ## How Well Does This Work?
-While Gifty is far from perfect, I have been able to bring it up to full functionality over the past couple months!
+While Gifty is far from perfect, I have been able to bring it up to full functionality within the past year!
 Some of the updates from the old version include more efficient data usage, faster page loading, data error correction, and more reliable database interactions.